csci104/site/demos/splay-trainer/README.md

 Iteration 4:
 Still not working on insert.
 When I insert a node, splaying starts on the grandparent or parent (if there is no grandparent).
 But the current implementation gives an error when I choose the above and instead says I should have chosen the node I just inserted.
 Please fix that.

+Don't give hints like you gave in the parentheses when insert or removing (Click the next rotation pivot (grandparent for Zig-Zig/Zig-Zag, parent for final Zig),

+When I'm inserting a new node as the left or right child of the root, and I choose the root to splay, I can choose zig, but nothing happens.
+It doesn't do the rotation.
+And when I clicked on the root to be the next pivot point, it doesn't highlight it.

+so now I click the next pivot point and say it only needs a zig rotation and hit submit button.
+But then for some reason rather than doing it and asking me if I'm done or need to pick another pivot, it makes me click that node to rotate again.
+This seems like an error.

+Remove doesn't quite work.
+When I delete a node, we need to splay it's parent, but that means the pivot point is the parent or grandparent of the *parent* and yet you are asking me to splay the parent node.